Ramakrishna's influence

-Ramakrishna (1836–1886) is a famous nineteenth-century Indian Bengali Hindu mystic.
-Born as he was during a social upheaval in Bengal in particular and India in general, Ramakrishna and his movement—Ramakrishna Mission played a leading role in the modern revival of Hinduism in India, and on modern Indian history.
+Ramakrishna (1836–1886) was an Indian Bengali Hindu mystic.
+Born as he was during a social upheaval in Bengal in particular and India in general, Ramakrishna and his movement—Ramakrishna Mission—played a leading role in the modern revival of Hinduism in India, and on modern Indian history.

 On Hinduism

 Ramakrishna and his chief disciple Swami Vivekananda are regarded as two of the key figures in the Bengal Renaissance of 19th century.
 Ramakrishna played a leading role in the modern revival of Hinduism in India and the movement—Ramakrishna Mission—his inspiration has deeply influenced modern Indian history.
-Ramakrishna is also regarded as an influential figure on Keshab Chandra Sen and other Brahmos and on the Elite of Calcutta, the bhadralok.
+Ramakrishna is also regarded as an influential figure on Keshab Chandra Sen and other Brahmos and on the elite of Calcutta, the bhadralok.
 Ramakrishna advocated bhakti and the Bhagavad Gita occupies an important place in his discourses.
-Ramakrishna preferred "the duality of adoring a Divinity beyond himself to the self-annihilating immersion of nirvikalpa samadhi", and he helped "bring to the realm of Eastern energetics and realization the daemonic celebration that the human is always between a reality it has not yet attained and a reality to which it is no longer limited".
+Ramakrishna preferred "the duality of adoring a Divinity beyond himself to the self-annihilating immersion of nirvikalpa samadhi", and he helped "bring to the realm of Eastern energetics and realisation the daemonic celebration that the human is always between a reality it has not yet attained and a reality to which it is no longer limited."
 He was given a name that is from the Vaishnavite tradition (Rama and Krishna are both incarnations of Vishnu), but was a devotee of Kali, the mother goddess, and known to have followed or practiced various other religious paths including Tantrism, Christianity, and Islam.

-Contributions

-Max Müller, who was inspired by Ramakrishna, said:

-Leo Tolstoy saw similarities between his and Ramakrishna's thoughts.
-He described him as a "remarkable sage".

-Romain Rolland considered Ramakrishna to be the "consummation of two thousand years of the spiritual life of three hundred million people."
-He said: